fdeberna/chat-ptolemaic/README.md

 ﻿## Copernicus Agent

+This project studies whether a GPT-style language model trained exclusively on pre-heliocentric historical texts can independently generate proto-heliocentric or Earth-motion ideas through pattern recombination.
+The training corpus was rigorously filtered to remove all explicit heliocentric astronomical content (references to Earth's orbit, Copernicus, Galileo, etc.) while preserving general English language patterns from literature, philosophy, and history.
+The model was then fine-tuned on geocentric astronomy texts (Ptolemy, Aristotle, medieval astronomy).
+The project combines corpus curation, contamination review, tokenizer training, base pretraining, astronomy fine-tuning, and structured evaluation to test whether heliocentric ideas can emerge from geocentric training data alone.

 This repository trains a GPT-style language model from scratch with a 3-stage pipeline:
 1. Train a BPE tokenizer (once per corpus/vocab setup, then reuse it).
 2. Pretrain GPT on general corpus.